-Long-term indicators are derivate from WMOP in order to follow the temporal evolution of the mode overall the WMOP domain but also over some key sub-basins such as the Alborán Sea, the Balearic Sea and the Gulf of Lionl.
-You'll find in this section the main choosen indicators.
+Long-term indicators are derivate from WMOP in order to follow the temporal evolution of the mode overall the WMOP domain but also over some key sub-basins such as the Alboran Sea, the Balearic Sea and the Gulf of Lion.
+You will find in this section the main choosen indicators.

 Figure 1: Bathymetry of the WMOP domain.
-The red boxes represent the considered sub-bassins and the pink lines the section used to estimate transport in the corresponding section.
+The red boxes represent the considered sub-basins and the pink lines the section used to estimate transport in the corresponding section.

 This subsection allows to monitor the temporal evolution of this parameter.
 Figure 1 displays the WMOP yesterday mean SST.
 Figure 2 represents the daily mean and basin averaged SST timeseries for the last month.